Furious with Europe, British fishermen lament demise of trade

 Officials say decades of overfishing have cut the profitability of up to 40 percent of EU fleets, and a lull in fishing for a few years would allow stocks to recover.

 The EU also says if stocks were exploited sustainably according to long-term advice, sizes would increase by about 70 percent.
-Catches would increase by around 17 percent and incomes could increase by 24 percent for fishermen - or by the equivalent of about 1.8 billion euros ($2.4 billion) - per year.
+Catches would increase by around 17 percent and incomes could increase by 24 percent for fishermen - or by the equivalent of about 1.8 billion euros (1.6 billion pounds) - per year.

 But for men like Locker, business is barely profitable.
 "It's just not viable.
 For the last 20 years all the government and the EU have done was, cut, cut, cut, cut quotas," he said.